Graduate degrees: M.A. in teaching and learning; M.A.T. in teaching and learning; M.S. in teaching and learning; Ph.D. in teaching and learning

 EDTL:2000 Big Ideas: Creativity for a Lifetime3 s.h.

 Exploration of what senior artists can teach about creativity and aging; interdisciplinary project-based collaborative learning opportunities that consider role of arts and creativity across a lifespan; essential skills necessary to be professionals in numerous careers including health, social work, education, humanities, and the arts; integration of teamwork and opportunities for individual growth that allow for personal development; identification of ways for students to be more creative in their own lives and work.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as ARTS:2000, ASP:2000, RHET:2000.

 EDTL:2210 Full STEAM Ahead: The Role of Art in Science, Technology, Engineering, and Math3 s.h.